nextcloud/documentation/developer_manual/tutorial.rst

 Unittests
 ---------
 .. note:: App Unittests should **not depend on a running ownCloud instance**!
 They should be able to run in isolation.
-To achieve that, abstract the ownCloud core functions in the :file:`lib/api.php` and use a mock for testing
+To achieve that, abstract the ownCloud core functions in the :file:`lib/api.php` and use a mock for testing.

+.. note:: Also use your app's namespace in your test classes to avoid possible conflicts when the test is run on the buildserver

 Unittests go into your **tests/** directory.
 Create the same folder structure in the tests directory like on your app to make it easier to find tests for certain classes.